Second Summer of Love: Music

 Acid house and hip house was typical of the Second Summer of Love.
 Acid house was characterised by the "squelching" bass produced by the Roland TB-303 and loud repetitive beats.
 It originated in Chicago and took on new qualities when it came to Europe.
-Songs from the time period include "French Kiss" by Lil Louis, "On & On" by Jesse Saunders, "Mystery of Love" by Fingers Inc., "Love Can't Turn Around" by Farley "Jackmaster" Funk & Jesse Saunders (featuring Darryl Pandy), "I've Lost Control" by Sleezy D, and "Your Only Friend" by Phuture.
-Hip house would become a popular cross-over of a rap and house music, with tracks such as "Turn Up The Bass" by Tyree Cooper, "Who's In the House" by The Beatmasters, "Let It Roll" by Doug Lazy, and "That's How I'm Living" by Tony Scott.
+Songs from the period include "French Kiss" by Lil Louis, "On & On" by Jesse Saunders, "Mystery of Love" by Fingers Inc., "Love Can't Turn Around" by Farley "Jackmaster" Funk and Saunders (featuring Darryl Pandy), "I've Lost Control" by Sleezy D, and "Your Only Friend" by Phuture.
+Hip house would become a popular cross-over of a rap and house music, with tracks such as "Turn Up The Bass" by Tyree Cooper, "Who's In the House" by the Beatmasters, "Let It Roll" by Doug Lazy, and "That's How I'm Living" by Tony Scott.

 Radio

 The raves and music were promoted by pirate radio stations, including Kiss FM, Sunrise and Centreforce.